frankchen76/cde-helper/README.md

 - [Extend Microsoft 365 Copilot](https://aka.ms/teamsfx-copilot-plugin)

 ## change logs:
+* 1.0.9:
+  * rewrite the Settings code.
+Host Settings in CosmosDb and read it from API.
+  * Add conditional for loading office.js which made tha application can be runn without office.js dependency.
+  * Improve the performance of loading js:
+    * enabled gzip in restify static files
+    * enhanced moment.js via inclduing only En language
+    * enhanced all import statement to specific lib/controls
+    * enhanced lodash.js via lodash-webpack-plugin
 * 1.0.3:
   * Moved to separate tenant for hosting
   * fixed office ows token retriving issues. introduced backend process to renew the token to avoid long time.